Ffos-y-fran Land Reclamation Scheme: Transport

-The washed coal is taken from site by rail along the former route of the Rhymney Railway.
-Joining the modern Rhymney Line just south of Ystrad Mynach railway station, the trains then travel onwards via Cardiff and then West along the Vale of Glamorgan Line.
-In March 2017 Miller Argent sent its last delivery of coal to Aberthaw Power Station.
+The washed coal was taken from site by rail along the former route of the Rhymney Railway.
+Joining the modern Rhymney Line just south of Ystrad Mynach railway station, the trains then traveled onwards via Cardiff and then west along the Vale of Glamorgan Line.
+In March 2017, Miller Argent sent its last delivery of coal to Aberthaw Power Station.